Choose a type

 Your treatment may depend on the type of small bowel cancer you have.
 This information is mainly about the most common type, called adenocarcinoma.
 Other types, such as lymphoma may be treated differently.

-You may have some treatments as part of a clinical trial.
+You may also have some treatments as part of a clinical trial.

-We have more information on follow-up care after treatment.
+We have more information about follow-up care after treatment.